 (# Of Gallons) x (Delta Temperature in Fahrenheit) / (860) x (# hours) = Kilowatts required

 How much power is required to protect your Water or Oil tank?
-For this exercise we will use the formula above, and take into consideration that we will be heating 30,000 gallons of water.
-The next step is to determine the delta temperature, the ambient temperature of the water tank will start at approx. 40F and your target temperature will be 80F, that’s a Delta Temperature Rise of 40F.
+For this exercise, we use the formula above, and take into consideration that we are heating 30,000 gallons of water.
+The next step is to determine the delta temperature, the ambient temperature of the water tank will start at approx. 40°F and your target temperature will be 80°F, that’s a Delta Temperature Rise of 40°F.

 This is the primary reason we recommend insulating any tank that’s exposed to the outside weather conditions.
-It’s the first line of defence for freeze protection, because it will shield your tank from the extreme winds and temperatures of winter.
-With insulation you only lose approx. 5 % if the temperature drops bellow 32F, which if we were to take the same example as above, at 80F you would lose approx. 4F from your outer walls every hour, but with a 134KW heater your increase would be approx. 1.66F for a difference of a loss in temperature of 2.34F every hour.
-In this example the current heater won’t provide enough heat, and would take approx. 21 to 30 hours before arriving to the freezing point, considering that weather conditions are at bellow 32F for more then 24 hours.
-In certain regions they would experience these types of extreme temperatures for weeks and for other locations would only experience it for few hours.
+It’s the first line of defence for freeze protection because it will shield your tank from the extreme winds and temperatures of winter.
+With insulation, you only lose approx. 5 % if the temperature drops below 32°F, which if we were to take the same example as above, at 80F you would lose approx. 4F from your outer walls every hour, but with a 134KW heater your increase would be approx. 1.66°F for a difference of a loss in temperature of 2.34°F every hour.

 The correct amount of power will be always determined by location.
-For example, if your tank is located in Denver, Colorado and the average temperature for the winter months is bellow 32F, you would need a heater that matches or exceeds your heat loss.
-Using the same example as above, you would need a 350KW heater to heat 30,000 gallons of water to a rise in temperature of 4.34F/ every hour.
-However if your tank was located in Tennessee where they experience freezing condition for only a few hours, then using a 170KW heater would be enough because your temperature rise every hour would be 2.2F, and would be efficient enough to maintain a working temperature for up to 72 hours, before it drops bellow the freezing point.
+For example, consider a tank in Denver, Colorado.
+The average temperature for the winter months is below 32°F. So you would need a heater that matches or exceeds your heat loss.
+Using the same example as above, you require a 350KW heater to heat 30,000 gallons of water to a rise in temperature of 4.34°F/ every hour.

-Another important addition to freeze protection is controls for your heater or heaters to manage efficiently both temperature and power output.
-In certain cases the amperage required to run these type of heaters is very high, that’s why it’s recommend to include a step controller, and a hi limit protection system to protect your investment from failure.
+Another important addition to freeze protection is controls for your heater to manage efficiently both temperature and power output.
+In certain cases, the amperage required to run these type of heaters is very high.
+That’s why we recommend including a step controller and a hi-limit protection system to protect your investment from failure.

 Why is Mineral Oil Used in Thermal Heaters?